saucelabs/sauce-docs/docs/web-apps/automated-testing/replay/quickstart.md

     ```
     saucectl configure
     ```
- 1. Enter your Sauce Labs Username and Access Key at the prompts.
+ 1. Enter your Sauce Labs username and access key at the prompts.

 ## Step 3: Set up Your Replay Project